mikechappelow/klink/README.md

 ## Example

-klink currently supports common SQL, Redshift, and Hadoop databases as well as S3 buckets and provides a more succinct approach to forming these connections:
+klink currently supports connections for common SQL Server, Redshift, Snowflake, Postgres, and Hadoop databases as well as S3 buckets:

 ``` r
 # Old Approach to forming a SQL connection: